-- We allow our patients access to their laptops / tablets in a supervised setting during set times of the day to complete academic work.
-If you would like us to communicate with your academic institution during your stay, we are happy to accommodate releasing information with your permission.
+- Laptops/tablets are secured but we allow our patients access to their laptops / tablets in a supervised setting during set times in the evening to complete academic work.
+Use of a laptop or tablet during the day to attend classes or lectures is case by case If you would like us to communicate with your academic institution during your stay, we are happy to accommodate releasing information with your written permission.

 Is smoking or vaping permitted?